 While the rental market has clearly experienced strong demand and rising rents in the past several years, there are signs things may be slowing down.
 When we looked at the data in April 2017, we noted that apartment rent amounts experienced the lowest year-over-year growth since 2011, while owner households formed at double the rate of renter households.

 This indication shows that being knowledgeable of certain trends may benefit you in the long run.
-Replay the webinar to hear me speak in more detail about these trends, and visit us at http://rentalscreening.transunion.com to see how you can utilize a service more likely to help keep your renters in their units.
+Visit us at https://rentalscreening.transunion.com to see how you can utilize a service more likely to help keep your renters in their units.